nanana1025/LCgraph/README.md

 # T2G
-We address the problem of time series classification(TSC) in graph environments. we present a novel concept of direction effect, emphasizing the impact of incorporating directionality into graph edges on classification performance.
-To exploit the direction effect positively, we propose a directional weight and a corresponding direction score to assign directionality to edges.
+We address the problem of time series classification(TSC) in graph environments.
+We compute the directional weight using lagged correlation(LC).
+First, WholeLC utilizes LC values from the whole sequence to capture long-term trend.
+Second, SubLC aggregates LC values from sliding window-based subsequences to capture local patterns.

 <img width="700" src="overview.png" alt="overview" />